turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 }
 ```

-* **Upading `App.js`** - `App.js` is the entry point of any React application.
+* **Updating `App.js`** - `App.js` is the entry point of any React application.
 Therefore we need to update `App.js` regularly with the components which we want to show in our application.
 As we move further and build components, we will also update `App.js`.

 So, now add the following line under the `//Importing...` section of `App.js` to import `BlockchainUtil.js` module.
 ```javascript